GetStream/stream-rails/README.md

 gem 'stream_rails'
 ```

+This library is tested against and fully supports the following Rails versions:
+- 3.x
+- 4.0
+- 4.2
+- 5.0
+- 5.2

 ### Setup

 Login with Github on getstream.io and get your ```api_key``` and ```api_secret``` from your app configuration (Dashboard screen).